browserengineering/book/book/embeds.md

  stretched horizontally.

 We can avoid this problem by only providing a *scale* for the image rather than new width and heights.
-One way to achieve it is, if the web page happens only to specify `width` and not `height`, to infer the correct height from the aspect ratio of the original image.
+One way to represent scale is, if the web page happens only to specify `width` and not `height`, to infer the correct height from the aspect ratio of the original image.

 Implementing this change is very easy:[^only-recently-aspect-ratio] it's